mirror/dd-wrt/src/router/python/Doc/library/multiprocessing.rst

 Note that objects related to one context may not be compatible with processes for a different context.
-In particular, locks created using the *fork* context cannot be passed to a processes started using the *spawn* or *forkserver* start methods.
+In particular, locks created using the *fork* context cannot be passed to processes started using the *spawn* or *forkserver* start methods.

 A library which wants to use a particular start method should probably